 Multi-Country Southeast Asian Stability Assessment

 The client sought to conduct a baseline assessment of stability conditions in multiple countries across Southeast Asia.
 The assessment required the collection and analysis of both qualitative and quantitative data in parallel from more than 20 locations on a range of economic, development and social factors.

-A team of MSI senior analysts with expertise in the region developed a framework of indicators that would be collected during the primary research phase.
-MSI then assembled a multinational team of more than 100 local researchers from each of the locations to be surveyed to perform the data collection.
-Once the data was collected, MSI analyst presented the client with a framework that would be collected against at quarterly intervals to stability trends in the region.
+A team of Madison Springfield senior analysts with expertise in the region developed a framework of indicators that would be collected during the primary research phase.
+Madison Springfield then assembled a multinational team of more than 100 local researchers from each of the locations to be surveyed to perform the data collection.
+Once the data was collected, Madison Springfield analyst presented the client with a framework that would be collected against at quarterly intervals to stability trends in the region.

 Previous client attempts are developing a cross-national assessment framework had met with limited success due to the client's inability to specify the indicators most relevant for tracking stability.
 The framework developed by experienced Madison Springfield analysts and populations by indigenous research teams provided the client with the visibility it needed in order to forecast development trends for the region.